BenJWard/BioSequences.jl/docs/src/user_manual/sequences/generalseq.md

 ```

 However it should be noted that by default these sequence literals
-allocate the `BioSequence` object before the code containing the sequence
+allocate the `GeneralSequence` object before the code containing the sequence
 literal is run.
 This means there may be occasions where your program does not behave as you
 first expect.